-Figure~\ref{fig:alpha_stiff} demonstrates the behavior of the $M(R)$ relations for the selected values of the speed of sound parameter $\alpha$ (right panel) and the density jump parameter $\lambda$ (left panel).
-Only critical values of $\alpha$ and $\lambda$ parameters, for which stable twin branches can be formed, are showed.
-As expected, the stiffness of the core increases with $\alpha$, while $\lambda$ influences the size of the instability region between the polytrope and quark phase.
-For the EOS with smaller radii, at the point of the phase transition, it is harder to produce stable twin branch.
-Because of this, all twins solutions for the R and Y EOS occupy similar area on the mass-radius plane, while twin branches for B and DB span much wider space.
-From the observational point of view, according to the Fig.~\ref{fig:alpha_stiff} and \ref{fig:lam_alfas}, observations NS with smaller radii would put stronger constraints on the realistic EOS, e.g., values of $\alpha$ and $\lambda$, and macroscopic properties of the NSs, e.g., the minimal radius $R_{min}(M_{max})$, corresponding to the maximal mass on the twin branch.
+Figure~\ref{fig:alpha_stiff} demonstrates the behaviour of the $M(R)$ relations for the selected values of the speed of sound parameter $\alpha$ (right panel) and the density jump parameter $\lambda$ (left panel).
+Only critical values of $\alpha$ and $\lambda$ parameters for which stable twin branches can be formed are shown.
+As expected, the value of the sound velocity of a quark matter $\sqrt{\alpha}$ influences the stiffness of the core and ability to stop gravitational collapse due to instability resulting from softening by the phase transition.
+On the other hand, the stiffness $\lambda$ influences the size of the instability region between polytropic one-phase stars and hybrid stars with a quark core.
+For the EOS with smaller radii, at the point of the phase transition, it is harder to produce a stable twin branch.
+This means that all twin solutions for the R and Y EOS occupy a similar area on the mass-radius plane, while twin branches for B and DB span a much wider space.
+From the observational point of view, according to Figs.~\ref{fig:alpha_stiff} and \ref{fig:lam_alfas}, observations of the NS with smaller radii would put stronger constraints on the parameters of the possible phase transition to quark matter and the quark matter EOS, e.g. values of $\alpha$ and $\lambda$, as well as the macroscopic properties of the NSs, e.g. the minimum radius $R_{min}(M_{max})$, corresponding to the maximum mass on the twin branch.

-The onset and parameters of the polytrope have crucial influence on the radius for configurations below $2\,M_\odot$ and the behavior of the twin branch.
-The smaller the radius (the higher the value of $n_1$, the smaller the value of $\gamma$), the higher the value of $\alpha$ to yield a stable twin branch - compare the lowest red and blue sequences on the left panel on Fig.~\ref{fig:alpha_stiff}, where lower limit for the R EOS equals $\alpha=0.78$ for $\lambda=1.60$, and $\alpha=0.60$ for $\lambda=1.90$ for the B EOS.
-Similar situation, but for the $\lambda$ parameter, is presented on the right panel of the same figure: stable twin branches for the DB EOS can be formed for values of $\lambda$ between 1.58 and 2.5, while for the Y EOS allowed $\lambda$ range is much smaller, and lies between 1.34 to 1.48 (both for $\alpha=1$).
+The onset and parameters of the polytrope have a crucial influence on the radius for configurations below $2\,M_\odot$ and on the behaviour of the twin branch.
+The smaller the radius (the higher the value of $n_1$, the smaller the value of $\gamma$), the higher the value of $\alpha$ needed to yield a stable twin branch (compare the lowest red and blue sequences in the left panel of Fig.~\ref{fig:alpha_stiff}, where lower limit for the R EOS equals $\alpha=0.78$ for $\lambda=1.60$, and $\alpha=0.60$ for $\lambda=1.90$ for the B EOS).
+A similar situation, but for the $\lambda$ parameter, is presented in the right panel of the same figure: stable twin branches for the DB EOS can be formed for values of $\lambda$ between 1.58 and 2.5, while for the Y EOS the allowed $\lambda$ range is much smaller, and lies between 1.34 and 1.48 (both for $\alpha=1$).